sciZer0/7/v/README.md

 # CONCLUSION

-As mentioned above, there are even more of fundamental problems than described here.
+As mentioned above, there are even more problems being fundamental than described here.

 Importantly, each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.